The level four braid group: Introduction

 The second equality of our Main Theorem, proven in Section~\ref{sec:sql}, has a precursor in the case of the mapping class group of a closed, orientable surface of genus $g$: Humphries \cite{Humphries} proved that the level two mapping class group, that is, the kernel of the map $\Mod(S_g) \to \Sp_{2g}(\Z/2)$ given by the action of $\Mod(S_g)$ on $H_1(S_g;\Z/2)$, is equal to the subgroup of $\Mod(S_g)$ generated by all squares of Dehn twists about nonseparating curves.

-In Section~\ref{sec:brun} we determine the image under $\rho$ of the subgroup of $\B_n$ consisting of those braids that become trivial when any of the first $k$ strands are deleted; see Theorem~\ref{theorem:pointpushing} below.
-In the special case $k=n$ this is the Brunnian subgroup of $\B_n$ and in this case Theorem~\ref{theorem:pointpushing} says that the image under $\rho$ is precisely the level four congruence group $\Sp_{2g}(\Z)[4]$.
+In Section~\ref{sec:brun} we determine the image under $\rho$ of the subgroup of $\B_n$ consisting of those braids that become trivial when one strand is deleted; see Theorem~\ref{theorem:pointpushing} below.
+This subgroup is also known as the point pushing subgroup.

 \emph{Related results.} Besides the result of Humphries already mentioned, there are various other results about subgroups of $\B_n$ generated by powers of basic elements.
 Coxeter \cite[Section 10]{coxeter} showed that the normal closure in $\B_n$ of the $m$th power of any standard generator for $\B_n$ has finite index in $\B_n$ if and only if $1/n + 1/m \leq 1/2$; see also \cite{assion}.
-Funar--Kohno \cite[Theorem 1.1]{FK} proved that the intersection over $m$ of the groups $\T_n[m]$ is trivial.
+Funar--Kohno \cite[Theorem 1.1]{FunarKohno} proved that the intersection over $m$ of the groups $\T_n[m]$ is trivial.
 Humphries \cite[Theorem 1]{Humphries2} gave a complete description of when the group generated by (possibly differing) powers of Artin's (finitely many) generators for $\PB_n$ generates a subgroup of finite index; for instance, the group generated by the squares of Artin's generators has infinite index, in contrast to our Main Theorem.

 Next, by evaluating the Burau representation at any $d$th root of unity we obtain an analogue of the integral Burau representation.
 Building on work of McMullen \cite{mcmullen}, Venkataramana \cite{Venk} showed that when $n/2 \geq d \geq 3$ the image of $\B_n$ is arithmetic and is (up to finite index) as large as can be expected.
 Deligne--Mostow \cite{DM} previously gave analogues where the image is not arithmetic and Thurston \cite{Thurston} gave an interpretation of their work in terms of moduli spaces of convex polyhedra.